 These partakers regularly report what they eat and all of the medical conditions that they develop.
 It is those types of longevity studies that do not find higher rates of heart attacks, strokes, or other cardiovascular diseases in people who eat up to one egg per day.
 Of course, it matters greatly what you eat with your eggs.
 It is also an individualized approach due to a very small percentage of people being effected by foods that contain cholesterol.
 However; this is a much smaller percentage than many people realize.
 Chances are you already are made aware by your physician if this pertains to you.

-Dietary Guidelines for Americans recommends eating only 100 to 300 milligrams (mg) of cholesterol a day depending on your calorie needs.
 According to the U.S. Department of Agriculture, one large egg has about 186 mg of cholesterol found in the yolk.
 They also have other larger benefits such as roughly 7g of high quality protein, micronutrients, carotenoids and disease fighting nutrients such as lutein and zeaxanthin.

 You can also use egg whites that contain little to no cholesterol and are still high in protein.
 More research is needed to look at egg consumption when already having high cholesterol.
 If you want to lower an already high cholesterol, there are a few things you can do to aid in this process.
 Adding foods that are high in fiber, decreasing amounts of saturated fats such as red meats, and getting 150 minutes of moderate activity per week can help to lower cholesterol.

 Blesso CN, Fernandez ML.
 Dietary Cholesterol, Serum Lipids, and Heart Disease: Are Eggs Working for or Against

 You?.
 Nutrients.
 2018;10(4):426.
 Published 2018 Mar 29. doi:10.3390/nu10040426